Low Back Pain

 According to an Australian Bureau of Statistics National Health Survey conducted in 2014–15.
 Around 3.7 million Australians have back problems – that is 16% of the population!
 It is estimated that between 70 and 90% of people will experience low back pain at some point in their lives so don’t worry, you’re not alone.

-The Most Common Cause of Low Back Pain is Muscular Spasm
+What is the Most Common Cause of Low Back Pain?

 Any excess strain that is placed on the lower back can result in muscle spasm.
 In most cases, muscle spasm will resolve itself naturally within a couple of weeks however if this occurs frequently or is severely painful it is recommended that you seek medical attention to try to find and address the root cause or causes of your low back pain.
 Muscular spasm can occur from something as simple as sleeping in a bad position, but it also often caused by lifting weight in a compromising position.
 Twisting while holding weight is a common culprit and that weight is often a young child but could also be something heavy you have lifted at home or at work.
 Remember to always lift slowly and carefully using mainly your knee joints rather than bending your back.
 If you are frequently experiencing low back pain, you may have some muscular weakness which is compromising your core.
 If that is the case, you may need a program from your Physiotherapist to strengthen these areas.
 Regardless of the cause, the good news is that remedial massage is excellent for assisting with muscle spasm.
 Just remember that if you are in severe pain, please wait until this has subsided somewhat before booking your massage treatment.